James is the Founder, and Managing Trustee.

 James is currently Chief Executive of BUILD - a Norfolk based charity providing social, leisure and learning opportunities for people with disabilities.
 He is also the lead Director of MaDGiraffe Training and Development - a management consultancy formed in 2003 and working with public, private and voluntary sector clients.

 James serves as a current Trustee of Red House Youth Projects, and Community Action Norfolk (CAN) and a former Chairman of Momentum Norfolk (an infrastructure organisation for supporting voluntary youth organisations), and previously Chair of VCS Together- supporting community groups in North Norfolk.

 As a volunteer, James is a member of the Norwich & Norfolk Branch of the Campaign for Real Ale, (CAMRA) an active member of the Michael Mouse Mountaineering Club and a keen supporter, and enthusiast of National Hunt horseracing.
 He also held a number of senior management, and community roles within the Scout Association in Norfolk and was a former Trustee of Norfolk County Scout Council, and one of the original founding Directors the Eaton Vale Activity Centre.

-As a younger member of the family, Alex is the third generation to be involved in the Foundation.
-He brings technological skills, as well as a young person's perspective to the Foundation's work.
+Alex is the third generation to be involved in the Foundation.
+He brings technological skills, as well as a younger person's perspective to the Foundation's work.

-Alex currently works at ubisend, an exciting startup specialising in artificially intelligent chatbots following the completion of a degree in Computer Science at the University of East Anglia.
+Alex currently works at ubisend, an exciting startup specialising in artificially intelligent chatbots following the completion of a first class BSc degree in Computer Science at the University of East Anglia.
 Alex has previously been involved in Scouting from Beavers through to Sea Scouts as well as helping as a Young Leader and Group Assistant more recently.

 Alex provides the web solutions for our beneficiaries as part of our Community Support services.
 Alex built and manages The Kearns Foundation website as well as providing graphic design services for our advertisements.